bibi21000/FernetFile/README.md

  - encrypting / decrypting data using chunks to reduce memory footprint
  - chainable with other python xxxFile interfaces (stream mode)
  - interface to compress/encrypt and decrypt/decompress (with pyzstd) in stream mode
+ - a FernetStore with a TarFile like interface (work in progress)
  - look at BENCHMARK.md ... and chain :)
  - look at tests for examples